-Having explained the problem, indicate what action or outcome you would like to see as a resuilt of your complaint.
+Having explained the problem, state what action or outcome you would like to see as a result of your complaint.

 Politeness is always helpful.
-Make it clear that you are giving the agency a chance to fix a mistake or an omission, and avoid becoming abusive or aggressive, or blaming an individual for what happened.
-Such an approach encourages people to defend their actions or the actions of their agency, rather than to think about the problem from your perspective, and how to resolve it.
+Make it clear that you are giving the agency a chance to fix a mistake or an omission.
+Avoid becoming abusive, aggressive or blame an individual for the situation.

-Make sure your requested outcomes are not unreasonable.
+Make sure the outcomes you request are not unreasonable.
 If they are realistic and within the power of the person you are complaining to, you are more likely to reach a resolution to your problem.

-Keep copies of all correspondence you receive and send, and any other important documents or notes.
-This includes details of telephone calls.
+Keep copies of all correspondence you receive and send, as well as other important documents or notes.
+This includes details of phone calls.

-You may need to send further letters or provide more information.
-If you do need to refer your complaint to the Ombudsman, it helps if you can easily find your records and present evidence to back up your claims.
+You may need to send additional letters or provide more information.
+If you need to refer your complaint to the Ombudsman it helps to have records and evidence that back up your claims.

-If nothing happens, telephone the agency to ask about the progress of your complaint.
+If nothing happens, phone the agency to ask about the progress of your complaint.

-Make it clear that you will not be fobbed off, and that the problem will not go away unless it is properly resolved.
-If you are unable to sort out the matter after making all reasonable efforts to do so, you should consider contacting the Ombudsman.
+Make it clear you will not be ignored and that the problem will not go away unless it is properly resolved.
+If you are unable to sort out the matter after making reasonable efforts to do so, you should consider contacting the Ombudsman.